550 Squadron Photos

 PoW Pass

-In the this photograph you may notice Wing Commander Bell is declared to be an American flyer.
+In this photograph you may notice that W/Cmdr Bell is declared to be an American flyer.
 One possible reason for this, discussed with his family, is that the mistake occured as he was second-in-command to, and was accommodated with, Col. Pop Goode the American senior officer.

 Click image